cowalz/udkm-trmoke-analysis/README.md

 pip install git+https://gitup.uni-potsdam.de/udkm/tools/trmoke-analysis@main
 ```
 Replace `main` with `develop` tag if you want to install the potentially unstable development version.
-For previous version, replace `main` with the desired version tag, e.g. `1.0.0`.
+For a previous version, replace `main` with the desired version tag, e.g. `1.0.0`.

 This installs the `trmoke_analysis` package along with all runtime dependencies:
 - astropy